cldr-steven-matison/Streams-Processing-Hands-on-Lab/setup.md

-For this lab you will create an environment (in the marketing tenant) and the following 4 data hubs.
+For this lab you will create an environment (in the marketing tenant) and the following Data Hubs:

- * Flow Management Data Hub (NIFI) : csp-hol-nifi
  * Streams Messaging Data Hub (KAFKA): csp-hol-kafka
  * Streams Analytics Data Hub (FLINK/SSB) : csp-hol-flink
  * Real Time Data Warehouse Data Hub (Impala/Kudu) : csp-hol-kudu